calpoly-iandunn/csc471/lectures/02-coordinate-mapping.md

 To draw something, we need to transform from world to pixel!

-Before transform, we must constrain the view into the world
+Before transform, we must constrain the view into the world.

 ### General Form